Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 Health Effects of Drinking High TDS Water

-Ingesting high TDS water can lead to dehydration and gastrointestinal distress, as the body expends extra energy to process the solids.
+For instance, ingesting high TDS water can lead to dehydration and gastrointestinal distress, as the body expends extra energy to process the solids.

 In addition, high TDS water can damage tooth enamel and contribute to kidney stones.
 Furthermore, water with a high TDS level may contain harmful contaminants, including heavy metals and pesticides.

-Can You Drink Zero TDS?
+Can You Get Zero TDS Water?

 How Do I Lower the Total Dissolved Solids in My Tap Water?